 One of the things we were most worried about was our SEO.
-It is our strongest game as we get most of our traffic from organic search.
+It is our strongest game as we get most of our traffic from organic searches.
 And now we were making changes to our entire site structure, so we had to try our best to avoid 404s and other issues.

 Here’s a small checklist we made before going live:

-- Make sure the website copy is accurate and error free
+- Make sure the website copy is accurate and error-free

 - Replace all placeholder images with final images